 The original cost basis of a mutual fund share is generally its purchase price plus an allocable portion of load charges (sales or similar charges).
 Regulations limit the amount of load charges added to mutual fund share basis if all of the following conditions exist.
 The client:

 - Receives a reinvestment right because of the purchase of the shares or the payment of the fees or load charges;

 - Disposes of the shares within 90 days of purchase; and

 - Subsequently acquires shares in the same mutual fund or another fund for which the mutual fund company waives the load charge because of the reinvestment right.

-If you bought ABC Growth Fund on September 1, 2011, for $5,000 (including a $100 front load), and then exchanged that fund for ABC Balanced Fund on November 1, 2011, for $6,000, the load is removed from the basis of the first ABC Growth Fund and added to the basis in the newly received ABC Balanced Fund because:
+Client bought ABC Growth Fund on September 1, 2012, for $5,000 (including a $100 front load), and then exchanged that fund for ABC Balanced Fund on November 1, 2012, for $6,000.
+In this case, the load was removed from the basis of the first ABC Growth Fund and added to the basis in the newly received ABC Balanced Fund because: